 Test the consistency of your cervical mucus.Collect some mucus between two fingers and stretch it apart.
 If you are near the time of ovulation, the mucus will stretch more than 1 inch before it breaks.

 Use an over-the-counter urine test to detect luteinizing hormone (LH) surges.This helps determine the day of ovulation.
-Tests are also available to measure levels of follicle-stimulating hormone (FSH).
+Tests are also available to measure levels of FSH.
 However, these at-home tests may not be as accurate as those performed in a medical office.

 Medical History and Physical Examination